Overview of this guide:

 Weebly is better, but we’d like to see implemented a better system for heading structures (e.b.
 H1, H2, H3, etc).
-Finally, Jimdo and Wix are incredibly flexible and they come with all the features that you need to rank well in Google.
+Finally, Jimdo and Wix are more flexible and they come with most of the features that you need to rank well in Google.

 > Learn more about these tools with our comparison table